 Chocolate?
 In your smoothie?!
 We know — it sounds too good to be true.
 But when that chocolate is cacao, it’s a completely different story than your normal candy bar.

 Cacao is raw chocolate with a much more bitter taste than what you’re used to, but it tastes great in a smoothie and comes with some benefits.

 Cacao nibs are a great addition to your smoothie that gives you a solid dose of antioxidants and protein, as well as monounsaturated fats.

 While adding coffee to a smoothie can taste great, sometimes the coffee jitters and crash can get you down, so try matcha instead.

 Delicious on its own or in a smoothie, matcha powder is easy to use and full of antioxidants.
 This green tea is known for its ability to provide healthy energy that won’t leave you crashing a few hours later, and all you have to do is add a scoop of it to your smoothie.

 Our favorite match is a high-quality Tenzo that is clean and organic.

 You’ve likely seen recipes for chia seed pudding but may not have thought about adding them to your smoothie.

-Chia seeds are a fabulous source for fiber, but also are a go-to for protein and omega-3s.
-They have a bit of a nutty taste to them, so work well in all smoothies.
+Chia seeds are a fabulous source of fiber and are also are a go-to for protein and omega-3s.
+They have a bit of a nutty taste to them, so they work well in all smoothies.

 If you don’t have a protein powder you like or can eat, hemp seeds are a great vegetarian-friendly way to get protein in your diet.